ANYONE OVER THE AGE OF 12 MUST HAVE A ROD LICENCE AS WELL AS A TICKET TO FISH AT LOCH NEATON

 For ticket availability and prices please see the Fishing Tickets page.
 For Fishing Rules and information on Fish Stocks, please see the relevant pages.

 The Loch can be fished from the bank or any one of the swims situated around the Loch, two of which are suitable for disabled anglers.
-For wheelchair access for the purpose of fishing, a key to the entrance gate by the Sports Centre can be obtained from Reception.
+Wheelchair access is via the Sports Centre Car Par.

 The Loch, which is approximately 6-8 feet deep, has a silt bottom with snags and 7 lily beds to fish around.